BryanWilhite/jupyter-central/dotnet-interactive/README.md

 ## known issues

+The following issues might already be among or need to be added to [over 200 issues on GitHub](https://github.com/dotnet/interactive/issues):

 ### notebooks are modified simply by opening them

 Opening an `*.ipynb` file in Visual Studio Code or in the browser with the `jupyter notebook` command might modify the file.
 Predominantly, cell outputs are being modified: